 Current Clinical Directors: Margaret Facey-Campbell, OD; Vittorio Mena Jr., OD, MS; Bruce Meyer, OD, FCOUD

-If you are interested in becoming involved in our Opening Eyes screening events, please contact our Healthy Communities Manager, Amelia Hamilton, ARH@SONJ.org.
+If you are interested in becoming involved in our Opening Eyes screening events, please contact our Health Programs Director, Amelia Hamilton, ARH@SONJ.org.